suhanigoel24/DevOps-Notes-/Prometheus/Prometheus and alertmanager.md

 * * *

-Got it 👍 Let’s make this crystal clear and structured for you, Raushan.
 I’ll break it into **4 parts**: Receiver Types, Top-Level Routing, Nested Routes, and End-to-End Flow.

 * * *